 Visit Armenia: Tips & Information

 Armenia.
-You may have heard of it, or you might have not, but somewhere high in the Caucasus mountains is where this wonderful country is located.
+You may have heard of it, or you might not, but somewhere high in the Caucasus mountains is where this wonderful country is located.
 With magical nature, ancient history, and heritage that is not yet fully discovered, it is a country with so much to offer.

 So what is Armenia?
 A little country that you might associate with the Kardashians or System of Down, but trust us, Armenia is the new, hot destination to travel to and it’s known for a lot more than just that.